bvaughn/react-virtualized/docs/FlexTable.md

 | sortDirection | [SortDirection](SortDirection.md) |  | Data is currently sorted in this direction (if it is sorted at all) |
 | width | Number | ✓ | Fixed/available width for out DOM element |
 | verticalPadding | Number |  | Vertical padding of outer DOM element |

+### Public Methods

+##### recomputeRowHeights
+Recompute row heights and offsets.

+VirtualScroll has no way of knowing when its underlying list data has changed since it only receives a `rowHeight` property.
+If the `rowHeight` is a number it can compare before and after values but if it is a function- that comparison is error prone.
+In the event that a dynamic `rowHeight` function is in use and the row heights have changed, this function should be manually called by the "smart" container parent.

+##### scrollToRow

+Scroll the list to ensure the row at the specified index is visible.
+This method exists so that a user can forcefully scroll to the same row twice.
+(The `scrollToIndex` property would not change in that case and so it would not be picked up by VirtualScroll.)